A microstrip open end can be modeled by a longer effective microstrip

 In order to simplify calculations, the equivalent additional line

-length can be transformed into an equivalent open end
+can be transformed into an equivalent open end

 capacitance